-The network is a common and convenient way to represent entities and relationships (or implicit connections) among them.
-The representation learning or feature learning studies how to convert the network information to dense, low-dimensional, real-valued vectors, which can be used as the inputs of machine learning algorithms directly.
-This area has attracted great attention since techniques in representation learning allow a system to automatically discover the features from raw data and transfer network information to quantitative relation.
-To be specific, the input is a graph and the outputs are series of vectors associated to each node on the graph.
-The target we want to achieve is: the closer two nodes on the graph is, the larger the inner product of two vectors will be.
+Graph is a common and convenient way to represent relationships among entities.
+The representation learning or feature learning studies how to convert the network information to dense, low-dimensional, real-valued vectors, which are further used as the input features in downstream machine learning tasks.
+This step has attracted great attention since techniques in representation learning allow a system to automatically discover the features from raw data, and transfer network information to quantitative relations.